You Are Welcome Here!

 - In July 2007, we became the first and only church in Ventura County to become a Sanctuary Congregation in the New Sanctuary Movement.
 In 2007 a young woman named Liliana and her 2 month old son were publicly welcomed into “sanctuary” as part of the NSM in cooperation with Ventura County CLUE (Clergy and Laity United for Economic Justice).
 Our Sanctuary work continued for three years from July 2007 to September 2010 when Liliana was granted the first of several deferred action status permits from the United States Government.
 We are pleased to note, that in 2015 Liliana was granted permanent resident status.

-- In 2016 FFLUID (Families and Friends Living United in Diversity) was founded in order to support people who are confronting issues of gender or sexual identity.
+- In 2016 FFLUID (Families and Friends Living United in Diversity) was founded at our church in order to support people who are confronting issues of gender or sexual identity.
 In particular, we have been pleased to see parents, siblings and peers arrive to have an open dialogue about issues that are often kept “in the closet.”

 - In 2017 our church joined the Simi Valley Interfaith Council and continue to be active members and enthusiastic supporters.